alinajuly/RubyHW/HW11/shop/README.md

 `bundle install`

-* Attach `config/database.yml` acording `database copy.yml` with changes in database, username and password
+* Attach `config/database.yml` acording `database.yml.example` with changes in database, username and password

 * Type in console: